mojahidhasan/fullstack-nextjs-golobe-travel-agency/README.md

 - The website is not a real travel agency website.
 This was only for practicing web development.
 - The data shown here is not real data.
 - This website is hosted on Vercel with the hobby plan and the hosting location is Europe.
 The timeout of tasks in the hobby plan is 10 seconds.
-So sometimes users with a slow connection or locations far from Europe may not be able to change their profile picture, cover photo, etc. because of exceeding the task time limit on Vercel.
+So sometimes users with a slow connection or locations far from Europe may be unable to change their profile picture, cover photo, etc. because of exceeding the task time limit on Vercel.

 ## TODO